choptastic/qdate/README.markdown

 ## Date Truncation (Beginning of X)

 Sometimes you need to truncate a time (say, the beginning of the current month).

 This is abstracted to `beginning_X` functions, which return a date/time format with the dates and times truncated to the specified level.

    + `beginning_minute(Date)`
    + `beginning_hour(Date)`
    + `beginning_day(Date)`
    + `beginning_month(Date)`
    + `beginning_year(Date)`

+There are also 0-arity versions of the above, in which `Date` is assumed to be "right now".
+For example, calling `qdate:beginning_month()` would return midnight on the first day of the current month.

 ## Date Arithmetic